cmp-202/ssh2shell/README.md

 ssh2shell.on ("keyboard-interactive",
   function onKeyboardInteractive(name, instructions, instructionsLang, prompts, finish){
- //Required if the first host.server.tryKeyboard is set to true.
- //default:
  //See https://github.com/mscdex/ssh2#client-events
- //name
- //instructions
- //instructionsLang
+ //name, instructions, instructionsLang don't seem to be of interest for authenticating
  //prompts is an object of expected prompts and if they are to be showen to the user
- //finish needs to be set to an array of responses in the same order as the prompts object defined them.
+ //finish is the function to be called with an array of responses in the same order as
+ //the prompts parameter defined them.
  //See [Client events](https://github.com/mscdex/ssh2#client-events) for more information
  //if a non standard prompt results from a successfull connection then handle its detection and response in
- //onCommandProcessing.
+ //onCommandProcessing or commandTimeout.
  //see text/keyboard-interactivetest.js
 });
 ```